-Secure VoIP calls
+9. Secure VoIP Calls

-The most common type is a software-based VOIP service such as Skype, WhatsApp, Google Hangouts and Teamspeak.
+The most common type is a software-based VOIP service such as Skype, WhatsApp, Google Hangouts and Zoom.
 You can secure your voice calls with a VPN, which guarantees you the utmost privacy.

-Prevent Google tracking
+10. Prevent Google Tracking

 Other Uses Of A VPN

 Along with using a VPN for your personal computer, you can also install one on your many other applications.
 Doing this will block all unknown parties from accessing what you are streaming or downloading.

 IMPORTANT: Many people think that you must install something onto your router to use a VPN, this is not true.
 It is possible to install a VPN on your router and you will find the tutorial below for that.

 Are VPNs Legal?

 There are a few countries that have deemed VPNs to be illegal.
 Most TROYPOINT visitors originate from the United States, Canada, and the United Kingdom.
-As of this writing, a VPN is legal in each of these three countries.

 Some notable countries where a VPN is considered illegal include China, Russia, Belarus, Oman, United Arab Emirates, Turkey, and Iraq.